Former Rogers School District employee accused of permitting abuse of girls

 She also is accused of telling the girls she was abused as a child and remained in the home with her abuser, according to court documents.

 Ralph Cosio, 57, of Lowell was arrested in November.
-He's charged with three counts of rape, three counts of sexual assault, sexual indecency with a child and sexual grooming of a child.
-He has pleaded not guilty to the charges.
+He is charged with three counts of rape, three counts of sexual assault, sexual indecency with a child and sexual grooming of a child.
+He has pleaded innocent to the charges.

 One of the girls reported the abuse ended when she was in the third grade, according to the affidavit.